jbarbadillo/clean-arch-android/README.md

 + **Bussiness Layer**. provides  methods that presentation layer can use, and interfaces that data layer must implement.
   - models: data models for holding bussiness information
   - interactors: get calls from presenters, and call data layer
-  - repositories: interfaces for stablishing a contrat to follow by data implementations
+  - repositories: interfaces for establishing a contract to follow by data implementations
 + **Data Layer**
   - api
   - repositories implementation